BlueAndi/RadonUlzer/doc/architecture/SENSORFUSION.md

 The application uses the same [State Machine](https://github.com/BlueAndi/RadonUlzer/blob/main/doc/architecture/LINEFOLLOWER.md) as the Line Follower Application.

 ### HAL
-Some changes have been made to the HAL.
+Some changes have been made to the HAL compared to the HAL of the other Applications.
+ButtonB, ButtonC, LedYellow, LedRed, the Display and the ProximitySensors have been removed in the App specific HAL.
 ![HALSensorFusion](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/BlueAndi/RadonUlzer/main/doc/architecture/uml/LogicalView/SensorFusion/HAL_SensorFusion.puml)

-ButtonB, ButtonC, the ProximitySensor and the Buzzer have been removed.
 An IMU has been added:
 ![HALIMU](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/BlueAndi/RadonUlzer/main/doc/architecture/uml/LogicalView/SensorFusion/HAL_IMU.puml)